week 5, message from zinc

 Wu MeiChi (baby powder)

-Wu MeiChi is a photography artist whose practice intertwines color still life, stage photography, abstraction, and experiments with light and texture.
-Her acclaimed series XYX – A Moveable Feast (2017) and YXX – The Flares (2019) transform scenes of light and reflection into distorted geometric forms, exploring the “box” as a conceptual framework where tangibility, reflection, and the transformative power of light intersect.
-Expanding beyond photographic practice, Wu engages with participatory and socially oriented projects, such as King Wan Wan Shopping Mall and collage-based interventions at Tainan Fine Art Center.
-In these works, collage functions not merely as a compositional device but as a strategy for weaving fragments of collective life into new aesthetic and conceptual forms, resonating with emerging AI aesthetics in which data, images, and social textures are continuously recombined to generate shifting and open-ended meanings.
-Wu is also recognized for her innovative use of media and her meticulous manual construction of light-and-shadow scenes that transcend conventional boundaries.
-Through spatial manipulation, ordinary objects undergo a metamorphosis, transforming into commanding still-life compositions that embody both intimacy and cosmic scale.
-Her artistry reimagines relationships between humans, species, and environments, while rethinking conditions of existence and perception.
+Wu MeiChi is a photography artist whose practice interlaces color still life, stage photography, abstraction, and experiments with light and texture.
+She is recognized for her innovative use of media and meticulous hand-built light-and-shadow constructions, where everyday objects are transformed into striking still-life compositions that evoke both intimacy and cosmic scale.
+Beyond photography, Wu develops participatory and socially oriented projects, including King Wan Wan Shopping Mall and collage-based interventions at the Tainan Fine Arts Center.
+In these works, collage becomes a strategy for weaving fragments of collective life into new aesthetic forms, resonating with emerging AI aesthetics in which data, images, and social textures are continually recombined.
+Her artistry reimagines relations between humans, species, and environments, while reflecting on the conditions of existence and perception.

 Significant solo exhibitions include Pairs Photo (2025) at Huis Marseille, Amsterdam, with works entering the museum collection; Baby’s Baby (2024) at Jimei x Arles International Photo Festival, as part of the Discovery Award nominees; Pandora’s Box at A26 Space and Vege Wonders, Beijing; Picnic (2020) at Pon Ding, Taipei; and YXX – The Flares (2019) at Each Modern, Taipei.
 Her work has also been featured in group exhibitions such as The Eye of Abstraction (2023) at the National Center of Photography and Images, Taipei, A Fresh Look – The Artist’s Window (2022) at ArtBank, Taichung, and IMAGRATION at Gallery Common, Tokyo.